|BORN||KOFI NYAME, after a fetish called NYAME|

-- CERTIFICATE OF MERIT: This certificate of Merit is awarded to Mr. Francis Aboagye-Nyame Snr. of St. Theresa's Parish for his immense contribution towards Youth Apostolate for the period January 1994 to January 1996.
-Accra West Deanery Catholic Youth Council, 1996
+- CERTIFICATE OF MERIT: Contribution towards Youth Apostolate for 1994-1996; Accra West Deanery Catholic Youth Council, 1996

-- CERTIFICATE OF HONOUR IN PRAISE OF GOD: This certificate of honour and distinction is awarded to Bro.
-F.K.
-Aboagye-Nyame St. Theresa's, Kaneshie in appreciation of your great service to the Service and to the Society and to the glory of God.
+- CERTIFICATE OF HONOUR IN PRAISE OF GOD: Appreciation of great service to the Service and to the Society and to the glory of God.
 Accra/Tema Catholic Akan Nkanbom Kuo, 1997

-- CERTIFICATE OF COMMENDATION: Awarded to Worthy Brother Francis Kofi Aboagye-Nyame, PGA PRGK in recognition of your valuable, meritorious, devoted, and faithful services which have helped to sustain the St. Theresa's Parish Marshallan Association from its inception up till this day.
-The Noble Order of the Knights and Ladies of Marshall, St. Theresa's Catholic Church Kaneshie, Accra; Marshallan Association, 1999.
+- CERTIFICATE OF COMMENDATION: In recognition valuable, meritorious, devoted, and faithful services to sustain the St. Theresa's Parish Marshallan Association; the Noble Order of the Knights and Ladies of Marshall, St. Theresa's Catholic Church Kaneshie, Accra; Marshallan Association, 1999

-- CERTIFICATE OF HONOUR: Given by St. Theresa’s Catholic Church, Kaneshie for the meritorious services to the church, 2008
+- CERTIFICATE OF HONOUR: For meritorious services to St. Theresa’s Catholic Church, Kaneshie, 2008

-- Opanyin Kwasi Aboagye, my senior Brother who took care of my education in my Infancy and Adulthood.
+- Opanyin Kwasi Aboagye, my senior brother who took care of my education

-- Rev. Fr.
-H. Smeele who baptized me into the Roman Catholic Church.
+- Fr.
+H. Smeele, who initiated me into the Roman Catholic Church

 - His Lordship Rt.
-Rev. H. J. Paullissen, first Bishop of the then newly Created Catholic Diocese of Kumasi who confirmed me.
+Rev. H. J. Paullissen, first Bishop of the newly Created Catholic Diocese of Kumasi who confirmed me

-- Mr. Joseph Konadu-Bonsu: who Secured Admission for me in a Catholic School at Jamasi.
+- Joseph Konadu-Bonsu, who secured admission for me in a Catholic school at Jamasi

-- Mr. Paul Kwame Asante, Who instructed me extensively in the Catholic Faith at Jamasi.
+- Paul Kwame Asante, who instructed me extensively in the Catholic faith at Jamasi

-- My Wife and Children who have all embraced faithfully the Catholic Faith that I introduced to them.
-Your Support, Loyal and Dedicated Services have contributed immensely to the Enhancement and Sustenance of my Faith and my life as a whole.
+- My wife and children who have all embraced faithfully the Catholic faith that I introduced to them.
+Your support, loyalty, and dedicated services have contributed immensely to the enhancement and sustenance of my faith and my life as a whole